Temporary Assistance for Needy Families and Related Programs.

 WorkFirst.
 In general, adult TANF and SFA recipients must participate in one or more WorkFirst activities that are identified in the participant's individual responsibility plan.
 These activities may include paid and unpaid employment-based training programs, career development, community service, work skills assessment and job hunting training, and vocational training programs.
 WorkFirst participants may receive additional services such as child support collection, food assistance, and subsidized childcare.

 If a TANF recipient refuses to engage in WorkFirst activities without good cause, the family's grant is reduced and must be terminated after 12 months of continuous noncompliance.
-Good cause reasons to not participate in WorkFirst activities include situations where the recipient is a parent or relative caring for a child who would need day care in order for the person to participate, and day care is unavailable, or is a parent of a child under age 2.
+Good cause reasons to not participate in WorkFirst activities include situations where the recipient is a parent or relative caregiver and does not have day care coverage that would enable the person to to participate, or is a parent of a child under age 2.

 Time Limit Extensions.
 Federal rules limit the length of time an adult may receive TANF benefits to a cumulative total of five years.
 Time limit extensions (TLEs) may be offered to families on the basis of hardship, as defined by the state, or in instances of family violence.
 States can extend federal TANF assistance beyond the five-year limit for up to 20 percent of the average monthly caseload.

-The Department of Social and Health Services (DSHS) has adopted rules identifying who is eligible for a hardship TLE.
-Examples of hardship under the adopted rules include a person with severe and chronic disabilities, a person acting as a caregiver for a disabled child or adult, and a person experiencing homelessness, among others.
+Statute and rules adopted by the Department of Social and Health Services (DSHS) identify certain circumstances in which a person is eligible for a hardship TLE.
 The DSHS adopted emergency rules to expand the TLE criteria to apply to families experiencing hardships during the COVID-19 public health emergency.
 Until June 30, 2023, any active TANF recipient is eligible for a hardship TLE.
+There is a requirement that policies related to qualification for a TLE must be similar among TANF households including an adult recipient and child-only cases.

 Earned Income Disregard.
 In addition to their monthly payment, a family may earn and keep one half of its earnings during every month it is eligible to receive TANF benefits.
 Additionally, in calculating a household's gross earnings, the DSHS must disregard the earnings of a minor child who is a full-time student, or a part-time student carrying at least half the normal school load and working fewer than 35 hours per week.
 However, a family is ineligible for TANF benefits if its monthly gross earned income exceeds the maximum earned income level for household size as set by the DSHS.
 Currently, the maximum earned income level is $834 for one person, and $1,542 for a family of four.